codefresh-io/docs.codefresh.io/_docs/pipelines/create-pipeline.md

 #### Configure Trigger Conditions for events
 The **Trigger Conditions** tab in the Delivery Pipeline wizard collates the requirements to set up and configure entities for Argo Events.
 Here you select the event-source, the event of interest, the Git repositories to listen to for the event, and the sensor trigger for the event.

-> To create a Delivery Pipeline, you must have _at least one_ trigger condition.
+> To create a Delivery Pipeline, you must have _at least one_ Trigger Condition.

 {% include